Key takeaway

 Per- and polyfluoroalkyl substances (PFAS), often dubbed “forever chemicals,” are now identified as a significant and escalating threat to global food security, according to recent scientific findings.
 The study, published in Science of the Total Environment, warns that persistent PFAS contamination is infiltrating agricultural systems worldwide, with potential consequences for crop yields, livestock health, and human nutrition.
 For professionals across the manufacturing value chain—particularly those in food production, packaging, and chemical manufacturing—this development underscores urgent compliance and risk management challenges.

-PFAS Contamination in Agriculture
+PFAS Contamination In Agriculture

 PFAS are a group of over 4,700 synthetic chemicals prized for their durability and resistance to heat, water, and oil.
 However, these same properties mean they do not degrade naturally, accumulating in soils, water, and living organisms.